 - Understood, you move the barge.

-Slowly the barge winches start to turn on.
-Some give slack on the port cables while others pick up the slack on starboard.
-Slowly, the bell comes closer to me.
+Slowly the barge winches started to turn.
+Some gave slack on the port cables while others picked up the slack on starboard.
+Slowly, the bell came closer to me.

 - Surface!